-Yu, K, Berkovsky, S, Taib, R, Zhou, J & Chen, F 2019, 'Do I trust my machine teammate?: an investigation from perception to decision', Proceedings of the 24th International Conference on Intelligent User Interfaces, ACM, pp. 460-468.View/Download from: UTS OPUS
+Yu, K, Berkovsky, S, Taib, R, Zhou, J & Chen, F 2019, 'Do I trust my machine teammate?: an investigation from perception to decision', Proceedings of the 24th International Conference on Intelligent User Interfaces, International Conference on Intelligent User Interfaces, ACM, USA, pp. 460-468.View/Download from: UTS OPUS or Publisher's site

 Zhou, J, Yu, K, Chen, F, Wang, Y & Arshad, SZ 2018, 'Multimodal behavioral and physiological signals as indicators of cognitive load', The Handbook of Multimodal-Multisensor Interfaces, Association for Computing Machinery and Morgan & Claypool, pp. 287-329.